BenGreenfield825/ESP32-cam-simple-videostream/README.md

 - Capture still image or start a stream
 - Toggle the flash on and off

+## Power
+- For best results have at least 5V/2A input
+- While connected to WiFi, total power draw hovers around 160-170mA
+- While streaming, power draw is around 200mA

 ## Instructions
 - Create a file named `WifiCredentials.h` and add
     ```